codesnake/pamac-qt/README.md

 Classes that expose various DE-specific notification/progress features to QML

-### QmlTable

-Qml component based on Qt Quick TableView to ease header and sorting managing

 ### Pamac-Qt App

 Qt GUI Frontend for libpamac that supports managing ALPM packages and AUR building pipeline